 “Please would you share your screen with me?” – a question we’re not used to hearing that may immediately spark questions and make us feel vulnerable.
 Our co-founder Nicola talks through the benefits of screen sharing, how to do it safely, how it works and looks to answer your questions.
 These computer guides are intended to provide some helpful recommendations.

 Put simply, it allows the person you are talking to on your computer to see what you can see on your computer screen.
 It is the digital equivalent to them looking over your shoulder so you can show them what you are talking about.

 When you join a call with Tech Relief, we’ll ask if you’d like to share your screen so that we can see where you’re getting stuck.
-There’s no obligation to if you’d prefer not to, it just helps us solve your queries quicker as it saves you having to describe what you see – instead, we can see what you see!
+There’s no obligation to if you’d prefer not to.
+It just helps us solve your queries quicker as it saves you having to describe what you see.
+Instead, we can see what you see!

 A button will pop up asking you if you’d like to share your screen (the choice is always yours, never ours).
 You can choose to share just the programme your currently using, or your whole screen for the duration of the call, even if you change programme.
 Our website will then send a live image of what’s on your screen to our screen, so we can go on the journey with you as we talk you through how to solve your problem.